jeremenichelli/mnster/README.md

 ### bindings

-Here are the things you can do with **monster** with just adding it to your project.
+Here are the things you can do with **mnster** with just adding it to your project.
-*If the property you declared in the binding attribute is not found *monster* won't add nothing to the node.*
+*If the property you declared in the binding attribute is not found *mnster* won't add nothing to the node.*

 #### mns-text